mindspore-lab/mindone/examples/latte/README.md

 ### Embedding Cache

 We can accelerate the training speed by caching the embeddings of the dataset before running the training script.
-This takes four steps:
+This takes three steps:

 - Step 1: Cache the embedding into a cache folder.
 See the following example about how to cache the embeddings.
 This step can take a bit long time.